IntelliSOFT-Consulting/Nigeria-Immunization-FHIR-IG/input/pagecontent/business-processes.md

 A business process, or process, is a set of related activities or tasks performed together to achieve the objectives of the health Programme area, such as registration, counseling, and referrals.
 Workflows are a visual representation of the progression of activities (tasks, events, and interactions) that are performed within the business process.
 The workflow provides a story for the business process being diagrammed and is used to enhance communication and collaboration among users, stakeholders, and engineers.

+The business processes here have been informed by <a href="https://www.who.int/publications/i/item/9789240099456"> WHO Digital adaptation kit for immunizations.</a>

 ### Business Processes

 #### Table 2: Overview of Business Processes